snazzysosnazzy/SnazzyP4/README.md

 1. Does not parse combat data.
 2. Does not read your debuffs.
 3. Does not resolve any mechanic for you.
+4. Does not place markers on you automatically by reading combat data like AM (it only places a marker on you when pressing a macro similar to a /mk <me> command in an in-game macro)
+5. Does not announce anything to chat automatically by reading combat data like cactbot (it only sends chats when you press a macro similar to a /p command in an in-game macro).
+6. Does not make any sort of determination or automated action without direct user input that is directly controlled via macro press and that can't be 1-to-1 replicated by an in-game macro.

 The only game state it ever reads is optional and non-combat: the **Automation** settings can check which duty you're in and whether the party wiped, purely to auto open/close/reset the overlay.
 Nothing about the fight itself is read or resolved for you.
 These are all off by default.
+These Automation settings do not affect combat in anyway nor do they read combat data beyond determining when the party has wiped for the direct purpose of hiding/resetting the UI.

 This means you must still:
 1. Read your debuffs and understand what they do.